-How often have you been in an environment where the external perception of leadership was at odds with the internal view of that leadership?
+How often have you been in an environment where the external perception of leadership was at odds with the internal perception of that leadership?

-In some cases, the public might praise the leadership of a group while the group itself has a negative opinion, for any number of reasons, about that leader.
+In some cases, the public may praise the leadership of a group while the group itself has a negative opinion, for any number of reasons, about that leader.

-Or, in other cases, the public scoffs at or has a negative opinion of a leader while the rank-and-file of that group supports the leader.
+Or, in other cases, the public scoffs at or has a negative opinion of a leader while the rank-and-file of that group supports him or her.

 The latter seems to be the case with Uber and it’s former CEO Travis Kalanick, where a new survey shows his employees carry overwhelming support for him despite a series of missteps by both the company and Kalanick which have stalled the ride-sharing company’s meteoric rise.